GovReady/govready-q/deployment/docker-compose-nginx/README.md

-# GovReady-Q and nginx via Docker Compose
+# GovReady-Q and NGINX via Docker Compose

 ## Overview

-This directory contains configuration files that run two Docker containers, one for GovReady-Q and the other for nginx, as a multi-container app.  nginx is used in a reverse proxy configuration, to handle incoming HTTP and HTTPS requests, which it then passes to GovReady-Q.
+This directory contains configuration files that run two Docker containers, one for GovReady-Q and the other for NGINX, as a multi-container app.
+NGINX is used in a reverse proxy configuration, to handle incoming HTTP and HTTPS requests, which it then passes to GovReady-Q.

 Use [Docker Compose](https://docs.docker.com/compose/) to manage the multi-container app.